Here are all the anti-LGBTQ regulations in Singapore // LGBT Rights in Singapore| Updated on

 - LGBTQ+ couples aren’t allowed to buy a home until they’re both 35 years old, unless they’re rich enough to buy ~$1m private properties.

-- At 35, LGBTQ+ couples would have waited 5–10 years longer than their cishet counterparts.
+- At 35, LGBTQ+ couples would have waited up to 14 years longer than their cishet counterparts.

 - But by then, couples who draw the median salary will no longer qualify for BTOs because they cross the income ceiling.

-- Poorer couples may still qualify, but only for the smallest flats, and have to pay S$15,000 more than cishet couples.
+- Lower income couples may still qualify, but only for the smallest flats, and have to pay S$15,000 more than cishet couples.

 All in all, LGBTQ+ couples are royally screwed by the denial of marriage and HDB’s policies, and have to spend more time and money to get their own house.
 The additional time spent waiting also means that LGBTQ+ couples lose out on capital gains on the value of their houses, which is yet another financial penalty indirectly inflicted on them.